Hong-01/ET4386-Multi-Microphone-Speech-Enhancement/README.md

 _Lecture Project_

-Use MLE and MMSE to denoise multi-channel speech signal
+Use MLE and MMSE to denoise multi-channel speech signal.